jdieramon/jdieramon.github.io/pages/events.md

 <br>

 ### 2019
-* OCT .
+* OCT
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Plant Physiology and Biochemistry .
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journals :

+  - Plant Physiology and Biochemistry
+  - International Journal of Molecular Sciences

 * SEP
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Plant Physiology and Biochemistry .
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journals :

+  - Plant Physiology and Biochemistry
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the  **Open Access** International Journal of Molecular Sciences .
+  - International Journal of Molecular Sciences